-The Older Persons Active Ageing Centre is the central hub of services and activities catering to the needs of older persons in the Cayman Islands.
-The Centre combines the strengths of the Elderly Services Teams of the Department of Children & Family Services (DCFS) and the Needs Assessment Unit (NAU), allowing them to collaborate on mutually beneficial service delivery to older persons.
+The Older Persons Active Ageing Centre (OPAAC) is the central hub of services and activities catering to the needs of older persons in the Cayman Islands.
+The OPAAC combines the strengths of the Elderly Services Unit of the Department of Children & Family Services (DCFS) and the Needs Assessment Unit (NAU), allowing them to collaborate on mutually beneficial service delivery to older persons.

 Advancing the well-being of Older Persons (Cayman Islands Older Persons Policy 2016-2035).

 The Centre exists to promote healthy ageing and independence of older persons through the provision of services and programmes.